May you find yourselves surrounded by familiar faces, with your feet warm and a table filled with your favorite foods.

 My steadfast partner in crime has been insistent that we start offering pre built Bug out Bags.
 So we have been doing a lot of research so we can be sure to offer what we feel are the best solutions for the different type of bags we all should have.
 In the not too distant future you should see a selection of prebuilt solutions being offered.
 We believe everyone should be prepared for the unforeseen, and look forward to offering the best bags you can get.
 Stay tuned.

-Most people know big leaf maples best for their helicopter seeds and large leaves but they also have beautiful off-white edible flowers that are a delicious addition to your spring diet.090426bn
+Most people know big leaf maples best for their helicopter seeds and large leaves but they also have beautiful off-white edible flowers that are a delicious addition to your spring diet.

 The flowers are best harvested when the trees leaves are just beginning to open up.
 The longer you wait to harvest the flowers the less tender and more fibrous the flowers become.

 To harvest them you want to break them off at the base of the green stem.
 And to eat them you can simply just take a bite – stem and all.
-They are also great mixed into a Bigleaf Maple Flower (4)salad or fry them up for a delicious treat.
+They are also great mixed into a salad or frythem up for a delicious treat.

 Even though maple syrup comes from maple trees, big leaf maples are not commonly used for this.
 It’s taste is more earthy than traditional maple syrup.
 The maple syrup you put on your pancakes, assuming it is real, is most likely from sugar maples.